mahsanazar/wikipedia-scraper/README.md

 Myscraper.to_json_file('leaders_data.json')

+6. Writes the scraped leader data to a CSV file specified by the filepath parameter

+Myscraper.to_csv_file('leaders_data2'.CSV)

 ## Functionality

 - The `WikipediaScraper` class provides methods to fetch leader data from the Country Leaders API, including their first and last names, Wikipedia URLs, and associated countries.